 Social media platforms connect businesses with prospects and existing customers.
-They paint a picture of your target audience's needs, spread your brand message and inform future marketing.
+They paint a picture of your audience's needs, spread your brand message and inform future marketing goals.

 And, with social media marketing, you can position your product or service right in front of the very people who need it.
 Sounds great!
 But how can you gain more reach?